 Growth Factors in Bovine Colostrum

 Studies indicate that the growth factors in bovine colostrum are virtually identical to those found in human colostrum.
-Bovine colostrum’s growth factors have been shown to support normal growth, as well as help regenerate and accelerate the repair of aged or injured muscle, skin collagen, bone, cartilage, and nerve tissues.
+Bovine colostrum’s growth factors have been shown to support normal growth, as well as promote the regenerate and accelerate the repair of aged or injured muscle, skin collagen, bone, cartilage, and nerve tissues.

 The growth factors in bovine colostrum include: